atomashevic/data-experiment-task/README.md

 # TASK A (Churn Classification)

+I picked task A because it's more interesting to work with Clockify data and it better maches my skills.

+Task was completed in Python and everything is contained in the [analysis notebook](analysis.ipynb).

+Notebook ran on Python 3.11.4 with libraries specified in [requirements.txt](requirements.txt).

+---

 At its core, churn prediction is a classification problem, where the classes often are ‘churned’ and ‘active’.
 The prediction is based on historical data, including customer behavior, demographics, transaction history, and more.

 **Goal**: well-balanced classification model.